 Temporary busing arrangements (two weeks or less) will be considered on an individual basis with the approval of the Director of Transportation Services.

 Parkland is committed to providing a safe bus ride for all students, and provides all bus operators with extensive training and support.
 All students learn how to ride the bus safely.

-For the latest information on bus delays or cancellations, please visit our bus schedule page.
+For the latest information on bus delays or cancellations, please visit our Bus Status page.

 Connecting you with the right person, the first time, is our priority.